rogsme/yams.media/content/advanced/port-forwarding.md

 For detailed provider-specific instructions, check the [Gluetun Port Forwarding Documentation](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/vpn-port-forwarding.md).

 > ⚠️ Remember, if your provider needs custom environment variables, they must be provided in the containers `environment:` section.
 Variables defined within the YAMS `.env` file can be acessed by the `docker-compose.yml` file, but not within the containers themselves!
+Check out [Your Enviroment File (.env)](/advanced/content/advanced/env-file) for more info.

 ## Verifying Port Forwarding ✅
 To check if port forwarding is working: